 One of our editors found a wonderful quote from Medieval poet M. Ibn Ezra that expresses this philosophy so well: "A book is the most delightful companion....
 It will join you in solitude, accompany you in exile, serve as a candle in the dark."

-For twenty one years, our talented authors and artists have been generously lighting paths with their books.
-And across those years, we've been honored to have many of the talented illustrators we've worked with create their own interpretations of the Arthur A. Levine Books Lantern for us.
+Since 1996, our talented authors and artists have been generously lighting paths with their books.
+And across those years, we've been honored to have many of the talented illustrators we've worked with create their own interpretations of the Arthur A. Levine Books lantern for us.
 You will find these pieces throughout this website: we hope you enjoy them and the book publishing they represent, as much as we have.